 We at Agoo are here for you

 Agoo Family and School services are dedicated to promoting the optimal development from children, from when they are in their mother’s womb to 18 years old.
 Our services include support, intervention skills training, prevention, evaluation and therapy.
 We believe in quality collaborative acare.
-Having children and families serviced under one roof allows us to work together on a multidisciplinary team, having all professionals and doctors sharing their expertise and working with your child on the same intervention plan.
+Having children and families serviced under one roof allows us to work together on a interdisciplinary team, having all professionals and doctors sharing their expertise and working with your child on the same intervention plan.

 We are deeply committed to the children we serve and to all children, who will benefit from the advancement of knowledge, training, and therapeutic services.